Revision (writing)

 Revision is a larger category of writing behaviors than line-editing or proofreading, though writers often make large reorganizations and word-level edits simultaneously.
 There are theories such as the three-component model hypothesized by Linda Flower and John R. Hayes and James Britton et al.'s model of the writing process as a series of stages described in metaphors of linear growth, conception - incubation - production.
 Here, a review by the writer or a third party, which often give corrective annotations, is part of the process that leads to the revision stage.
-In educational settings, peer revision or feedback, is a common collaborative writing practice.
-In organizational and other workplace settings where collaborative writing is common, participation of multiple writers facilitates communal revision.
-Recently, due to the collaborative capabilities of the Internet, there are writers who "crowdsource" reviews from several people, who contribute digital annotations.